Guidelines for students and RSOs doing activities off campus or working with local organizations on campus

 1) Go to learn.ue.org.

 a.
-Create a username and enter the required demographic information.
+Use your Amherst email address as your username and enter the required demographic information, ignoring optional fields.

-3) After clicking Register, you will receive a welcome email from EduRisk with your username and a temporary password.
+3) After clicking Register, you will receive a welcome email from EduRisk with your temporary password.

 a.
 Follow the link in the email to sign on.

 b.
 You will be prompted to enter a new password.

 4) Once you are logged in to your account, be sure to navigate to the child safety specific training, Protecting Children: Identifying and Reporting Sexual Misconduct